Continuous Record Laplace-based Inference about the Break Date in Structural Change Models: Small-Sample Properties of the GL Estimators

-The results are presented in Table \ref{Table M1 Bias}-\ref{Table M5 Bias}.
+The results are presented in Tables \ref{Table M3 Bias}-\ref{Table M5 Bias}.
 We document that the LS estimator displays a large absolute bias (large MAE) when the size of the break is small, which increases as the true break point moves away from mid-sample.
-The GL estimators successfully reduce the absolute bias problem by roughly 50\% when the size of the break is small or moderate, especially when the break point is at mid-sample.
-When the size of the break is large (i.e., $\delta^{0}=1$, bottom panel) the absolute bias of the LS estimator becomes relatively small and both estimators have similar properties.
-Notably, the GL-type estimators display smaller variances than the LS estimator which in turn leads the former to have significantly reduced RMSE relative to the LS estimator..
+The GL estimators successfully reduce the absolute bias; when the break point is about mid-sample the reduction in MAE is roughly 50\% when the size of the break is small or moderate.
+It is interesting to note that the distributions of GL-CR and GL-CR-Iter are more concentrated around mid-sample than the distribution of the OLS estimator which locates nontrivial mass in the tails.
+This explains the large reduction in MAE when the break date is about mid-sample.
+When the break date is close to the tails the GL estimators still perform better than OLS, though the margin is smaller.
+This feature arises because for small breaks the objective function is quite flat with a small peak at the least-squares estimate while the resulting Quasi-posterior inherits some trimodality from the continuous record asymptotic distribution.
+Since higher mass is located close to the least-squares estimate\textemdash which corresponds to the middle mode\textemdash and less in the tails, the GL estimator tends to concentrate toward mid-sample.
+Therefore, it is useful to consider choosing a smaller trimming parameter so as not to miss the information contained in the tails of the distribution and to avoid the GL concentrating too much toward mid-sample.
+The smaller is $\epsilon$, the greater is the information used by the GL method to locate the break date.
+When the size of the break is large (i.e., $\delta^{0}=1$, bottom panel), although the absolute bias of the LS estimator becomes relatively small, the GL estimators still have lower MAE.
+Notably, the GL-type estimators display smaller variances than the LS estimator which leads to smaller RMSE.
 Thus, the GL estimate based on the CR prior dominates the LS estimator in both MAE and RMSE sense.
-It is interesting to note that the distribution of GL-CR and GL-CR-Iter concentrate about 50\% of the mass around the mid-sample.
-This is achieved because the Quasi-posterior essentially does not inherit the marked trimodaility of the continuous record asymptotic distribution when the break size is not large.
-In such cases, the objective function is quite flat with a small peak at the least-squares estimate.
-The resulting Quasi-posterior locates higher mass close to the least-squares estimate\textemdash which corresponds to the middle mode and accordingly less in the tails.
-Finally, the GL estimator that does not use the continuous record prior (i.e., GL-Uni), has a performance similar to the LS estimator since the Quasi-posterior contains essentially the same information of the objective function.
+Finally, the GL estimator that does not use the continuous record prior (i.e., GL-Uni), has a performance similar to the LS estimator since the Quasi-posterior contains essentially the same information about the objective function.
 Hence, using the continuous record prior is indeed important.
-This confirms our asymptotic theory in Theorem \ref{Theorem LapCR General} which suggests that the prior adds useful information even in the limit.
-Comparing GL-CR and GL-CR-Iter, we note that their performance is similar, though the latter often seems to be slightly more precise especially when the break is at mid-sample.
+This suggests that our asymptotic theory in Theorem \ref{Theorem LapCR General} provides a useful approximation since it states that the prior adds useful information even in the limit.
+Comparing GL-CR and GL-CR-Iter, we note that their performance is similar, though the former often seems to be slightly more precise especially when the break is near mid-sample.